-- Tribal Places are locations associated with the ancestral past, places related to current gathering and/or hunting practices or be other resource types.
-Those that qualify as potential historic properties will be documented on California Department of Parks and Recreation (DPR) 523 forms as appropriate and with Tribal permission, while others will be described in the TRI 1 - Tribal Resources Technical Study Report (TSR). - TCPs will be documented on DPR 523 forms as appropriate and with permission of the community who has identified the TCP. - Tribal Government Resources such as documentation of Indian allotments located within the study area will be documented in the TRI 1 - Tribal Resources TSR.
+- Tribal Places are locations associated with the ancestral past, places related to current gathering and/or hunting practices, or be other resource types.
+Those that qualify as potential historic properties will be documented on California Department of Parks and Recreation (DPR) 523 forms as appropriate and with Tribal permission, while others will be described in the CUL 3 - Tribal Resources Technical Study Report (TSR). - TCPs will be documented on DPR 523 forms. - Tribal Government Resources such as documentation of Indian allotments located within the study area will be documented in the CUL 3 Tribal Resources TSR.

-Because Tribal resources include both natural and cultural resources, coordination with other resource studies may be necessary in order to identify and evaluate Tribal resources fully.
+Because Tribal resources include both natural and cultural resources, coordination with other resource studies may be necessary in order to fully identify and evaluate Tribal resource.
 These will be considered in the study analysis such as the examples listed below.

-- The location of culturally important plant species identified by American Indian Tribes may be incorporated into the TRI 1 Tribal Resources TSR, as appropriate, and shared with the botanical resources study team. - Information about culturally important aquatic species, including fisheries, identified by American Indian Tribes may be incorporated into the TRI 1 - Tribal Resources TSR, as appropriate, and shared with the proposed aquatic resources study team. - Information about culturally important terrestrial animal species identified by American Indian Tribes may be incorporated into the TRI 1 - Tribal Resources TSR, as appropriate, and shared with the proposed terrestrial resources study team. - The locations of culturally important plant and/or animal species may be considered in the recreation and land use studies, to the extent possible without divulging confidential information. - Information on sites associated with prehistoric and ethnographic-period American Indian occupation and use of the landscape will be identified in both the CUL 2 - Archaeological Resources TSR and TRI 1 - Tribal Resources TSR.
+- The location of culturally important plant species identified by American Indian Tribes will be incorporated into the CUL 3 Tribal Resources TSR, as appropriate, and shared with the botanical resources study team. - Information about culturally important aquatic species, including fisheries, identified by American Indian Tribes will be incorporated into the CUL 3 - Tribal Resources TSR, as appropriate, and shared with the proposed aquatic resources study team. - Information about culturally important terrestrial animal species identified by American Indian Tribes will be incorporated into the CUL 3 - Tribal Resources TSR, as appropriate, and shared with the proposed terrestrial resources study team.

+- The locations of culturally important plant and/or animal species will be considered in the recreation and land use studies, to the extent possible without divulging confidential information. - Information on sites associated with prehistoric and ethnographic-period American Indian occupation and use of the landscape will be identified in both the CUL 2 - Archaeological Resources TSR and CUL 3 - Tribal Resources TSR.